Reference Tests

 the following functions are provided, to allow easier integration

-with the pytest
+with the pytest framework.

 Typically your test code would not need to call any of these methods

-directly (apart from set_default_data_location()
+directly (apart from set_default_data_location()), as they are

 all enabled automatically if you import the default ReferenceTest

-configuration into your conftest.py
+configuration into your conftest.py file:

 from tdda.referencetest.pytestconfig import *